operand/agency/README.md

 [examples/demo/](./examples/demo/).
 A Dockerfile and basic instructions for how to run the demo are located in that directory.

-The demo includes two OpenAI agent classes, the HuggingFace based `ChattyAI`, operating system access, and a web application hosted at `http://localhost:8080`.
-Note that `Space.run()` starts a thread, so we simply keep the application alive with a while loop.
+The demo application includes two differenty OpenAI agent classes, the HuggingFace based `ChattyAI`, operating system access, and a Flask/React based web application hosted at `http://localhost:8080`, all integrated together into a single "space".

-The walkthrough that follows details how this demo application works.

 ```python
 # demo.py